ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

 - **Change** the `address` parameter in `i2c_write` and `i2c_read` functions from `int` to `uint16_t`.

   The address parameter is up to a 9-bit value, specifying a type with correct sign and size is sensible.

+- **Remove** the return values from `i2c_start` and `i2c_stop`

+  Most platforms cannot detect failure at this point and a return status does not make sense at this point.

 - **Change** the `length` parameter in `i2c_write` and `i2c_read` functions from `int` to `uint32_t`.